Ratio of Debt-to-Income

 - Gross monthly income of $2,700 x .41 = $1,107 can be applied to recurring debt plus housing expenses

-If you want to calculate pre-qualification numbers on your own income and expenses, please use this Loan Qualification Calculator.
+If you want to run your own numbers, feel free to use our superb Loan Pre-Qualifying Calculator.

-Don't forget these ratios are only guidelines.
-We will be happy to go over pre-qualification to help you figure out how much you can afford.
+Remember these are only guidelines.
+We'd be thrilled to pre-qualify you to determine how much you can afford.